Edit me

 Conditional rendering#

-To conditional render parts of the html the if expression can be used.
+To conditionally render parts of the HTML, the if expression can be used.

 (html [:div [:p "a"] (if true [:p "b"] [:p "c"])])